Contour data from Google Earth

 To create a contour map, you must use some Google Earth tools and add a path of points.
 The path will contain information on the x and y coordinates and an elevation (z value) of each point you add.

 In the name box, type a suitable name for the path.
-It is a good idea to size the path dialogue box so the display shows your entire site (and some extra) visible, making sure that the path dialogue box is out of the way.
+It is a good idea to size the path dialogue box so that the display shows your entire site (and some extra) visible, ensuring that the path dialogue box is out of the way.

-After adjusting the path colour and units [meters are used here], using the tabs in the dialogue box, draw the path.
+After adjusting the path colour and units [meters are used here], draw the path using the tabs in the dialogue box.

 Tip: Do not close the path dialogue box before drawing the path with the mouse.

 The figure below shows the result.
-Quite a long path has been drawn.
-Yours may not need to be so long.
+A long path has been drawn, but yours may not need to be so long.

 First, use File > Save My Places.
 Nothing appears to happen, but the path data is saved and visible in the box on the left.